dataArtisans/flink-training-web/web/exercises/mailStats.md

                       //   (may be “null”)
 ~~~

 out of which the second and the third fields, `Timestamp` and `Sender`, are required for this exercise.
 The data can be accessed using Flink's tooling for delimiter-separated files (such as CSV or TSV files).
-The following code snippet shows how to read the second and the third field of the input data set:
+The following code snippet shows how to read the second and the third field of the Mail Data Set:

 ~~~java
 ExecutionEnvironment env = ExecutionEnvironment.getExecutionEnvironment();